wangxj03/wangxj03.github.io/content/posts/2024-11-11-tool-calling/index.md

 UseHugoToc: true
 ---

 LLM tool calling is a critical step in any agentic AI workflow.
-In this post, we build a text-to-SQL example with [DuckDB](https://github.com/duckdb/duckdb) to show a few tips to improve LLM tool calling.
+In this post, we build an application with [DuckDB](https://github.com/duckdb/duckdb) to show a few tips to improve LLM tool calling.

 ## Text-to-SQL Application

-We use the [Hacker news](https://motherduck.com/docs/getting-started/sample-data-queries/hacker-news/) dataset compiled by [Mother Duck](https://motherduck.com/).
+We build a simple text-to-SQL application with the [Hacker news](https://motherduck.com/docs/getting-started/sample-data-queries/hacker-news/) dataset compiled by [Mother Duck](https://motherduck.com/).
 The dataset contains all user posts in most of 2022 along with comments and votes.
-For simplicity, we only keep the posts of type `story` with non-null text.

-We build a simple text-to-SQL application with DuckDB.
-The application maintains a global connection to the database and provides a `run_sql` function to execute SQL queries.
-The `run_sql` function takes a SQL query as input and returns the result in a JSON string.
+For simplicity, we only keep story posts with non-null text.
+The application essentially provides a natural language interface to the underlying dataset.
+It first translates the input text to a SQL query, then executes the SQL query against the database, and finally communicates the JSON result back to the user in natural language.
+At the core of the application is the `run_sql` function that executes SQL queries against the Hacker news table `posts`.

 ```python
 import duckdb